 You can also rent bikes from the hostel for 7 Euros ($8 USD) per day.

-After passing through the lobby and turning to your left, you will find a restaurant / bar / social area.
+Directly behin the reception area, you will find a restaurant / bar / social area.

 Adjacent to the lobby and facing the street is a cafeteria where you will find an assortment of breakfast items in the morning and appetizers in the afternoon.
 They also host daily social activities in this area if you’re interested in meeting others.